KioNguyen/claude-code-to-do/README.md

 # Todo Application

-A full-stack todo application built with Flask (Python), PostgreSQL, Next.js, and TailwindCSS.
+A full-stack todo application built with Flask (Python), PostgreSQL, Next.js, TailwindCSS, and Shadcn UI.

 ## Features

+- **User Authentication** with JWT tokens
+  - User registration and login with secure password hashing
+  - Protected routes and API endpoints
+  - Session management with localStorage
-- Create, read, update, and delete todos
+- Create, read, update, and delete todos (per-user isolation)
 - Mark todos as completed/incomplete
 - Filter todos by status (all, active, completed)
-- **AI-powered suggestions** for todo titles and descriptions (using OpenAI)
+- **AI-powered suggestions** for todo titles and descriptions (using OpenAI, requires authentication)
-- Modern and responsive UI with TailwindCSS
+- Modern and responsive UI with Shadcn UI components
 - RESTful API backend with Flask
 - PostgreSQL database for data persistence
 - **Docker support** with hot reload for development